Meets the 1st and 3rd Tuesdays of the month in the Village Hall Board Room, 2500 East Lake Avenue.

 Village Commissions and Boards serve as regulatory bodies, providing oversight for zoning, planning, appearance and other issues.
 Unlike the Village Board of Trustees, which is elected, commission members are appointed by the Village President with the advice and consent of Trustees.

-The Building Commission is charged with making recommendations to the Village Board of Trustees regarding the adoption of building codes and related rules and regulations necessary to protect the health, safety and welfare of the residents and businesses of Glenview, and to hear and pass upon appeals in cases involving Village Staff.
-Members shall be individuals who are qualified by experience and training to consider matters pertaining to building construction, such as persons engaged in building construction, general contracting, architecture, heating and air conditioning, plumbing and mechanical engineering.
+The Building Commission is charged with making recommendations to the Village Board of Trustees regarding the adoption of building codes and related rules and regulations necessary to protect the health, safety, and welfare of the residents and businesses of Glenview, and to hear and pass upon appeals in cases involving Village Staff.
+Members shall be individuals who are qualified by experience and training to consider matters pertaining to building construction, such as persons engaged in building construction, general contracting, architecture, heating and air conditioning, electrical, plumbing, and mechanical engineering.

-Staff: Community Development Department
+Staff: Joe Footlik, Inspectional Services Manager, Community Development Department

-Emergency Telephone Service Board
+Joint Emergency Telephone Service Board

 The Village of Glenview is a member of these government associations: